Garrafao/durel_system_annotators/README.md

 # Known issues
 The xlmr annotator could not process data row in which the index of the word is given wrongly, this happens with the dema word in the test_uug dataset and possibly other dataset not tested yet.

+The path to the huggingface cache is a source of potential errors - if this path is not reset huggingface will try to download to your home directory, which is not large enough for the xlmr model.
+If the xlmr annotator is failing, but the random annotator isn't, check the `HF_HOME` path in `cron_taskmng.sh` and `.bashrc`, and check the `subprocess_stderr.logs` to seee whether the model is loading correctly.

 # Notes
 The xlmr annotator currently concatenates two word embeddings according to their order in the instances file, which means you concatenate the word embdding of the internal_identifier2 after the word embedding of the internal_identifier1.
 The future code might want to explore the effect of this ordering condition.